-View all outlets' status.

-If any outlet sensor enters the alarmed state, it is highlighted in yellow or red.
-See Yellow- or Red-Highlighted Sensors (on page 147).

-Perform actions on all or multiple outlets simultaneously by using the setup/power-control icons on the top-right corner.
+- View all outlets' status. - If any outlet sensor enters the alarmed state, it is highlighted in yellow or red.
+See Yellow- or Red-Highlighted Sensors (on page 193) - Perform actions on all or multiple outlets simultaneously by using the setup/power-control icons on the top-right corner.

 Note that only outlet-switching capable models show the power-control buttons, and you must have the Switch Outlet permission for performing outlet-switching operations.
+PX3-1000 series does not have power-control buttons.

 • Go to an individual outlet's data/setup page by clicking an outlet's name.
-See Individual Outlet Pages (on page 130).
+See Individual Outlet Pages (on page 176).

 If wanted, you can resort the list by clicking the desired column header.
-See Sorting a List (on page 100).
+See Sorting a List (on page 137).

 - To show or hide specific columns on the outlets overview page: - 1.
-Click to show a list of outlet data types.
+Click to show a list of outlet data types. - 2.
+Select those you want to show, and deselect those you want to hide.
+See Available Data of the Outlets Overview Page (on page 171).